lemuriad/tupl/readme.md

 It depends only on `std` library `<concepts>` and `<compare>`.

-It follows familiar tuple APIs, like `std::tuple`, as appropriate,
+It follows familiar tuple APIs, as far as possible for an aggregate
-and also incorporates innovations in tuple API design.
+type, and also introduces some API innovations.

 ----